 Congress set this up so that just trying to take care of your kids is called bankruptcy “abuse.”

 There’s not much we can do about the unfairness of what the bankruptcy law allows for food and clothing.
 But, other things you spend money on for your children, you are allowed to claim your real cost.

-Those are the areas where you need to focus when you fill in your bankruptcy budget.
+Those are the areas where you need to focus when you fill in your bankruptcy means test budget.